 Explain the consequences of breaking the policy

 Having a set response to an employee sharing confidential information on social media demonstrates the seriousness of this offense.

 Explain the proper way to engage with people about your firm online

 Ideally, you would always want your employees to write positive comments online if they say anything about your small law firm.
 Unfortunately, that’s not always how things play out.
-Taking a page out of Adidas’ social media policy and ask employees to disclose that they are not speaking on behalf of the firm, but rather expressing their own personal opinion.
+Ask employees to disclose that they are not speaking on behalf of the firm, but rather expressing their own personal opinion.
 This distances your organization away from any negativity and holds the poster responsible for any repercussions.

 Whether you decide to create a social media policy for your firm now or in the future, keep in mind that clarity is key.